 Greenblatt (1989) quotes Baxandall to make a case for New Historicism when he noted that "modification" which is considered necessary in parts of one's "information".
 This "modification" can be clearly seen in "My name is Okoro" as a product of the writer's meddling with the historical material to suit his political and artistic intention.
 Craft modifies the history of the society based on the writer's intention.
 This paper examines Omatseye's My name is Okoro appropriation of history for literary entertainment.
 Greenblatt (1989) suggests how history functions in creative literature thus: "It is imperative that we acknowledge the modification and find a way to measure its degree, for it is only in such measurement that we can hope to chart the relationship between art and society" (p.
 23).
-The delineation of characters and the depiction of the Nigerian Civil War and the degree of the actions and the inactions of those that were involved during the war.
+The delineation of characters and the depiction of the effects of the war in My name is Okoro give us the measurement to ascertain the effect of the Nigerian Civil War and the degree of the actions and the inactions of those that were involved during the war.
 Greenblatt (1989) affirms the foregoing when he observes that: